44 Things NEVER to Do on a Cruise Ship

 Never try to tough out seasickness

 If you get even a hint of being seasick, don’t try to tough it out.
 Take a remedy right away.
 It doesn’t take much nausea to make you feel terrible.
 There’s no sense in not doing something about it when you could be feeling better.
-Tablets and patches are available just a few bucks and can mean all the difference in enjoying your cruise and being miserable.
+Pills and patches are available just a few bucks and can mean all the difference in enjoying your cruise and being miserable.

 Never let your baby swim if they aren’t potty-trained